OCBliss/Basel3/README.md

 **Contact:** johnny.waller.nb@gmail.com
 **Affiliation:** Independent Researcher

 This project automates the processing of Call Report data and material events into regulatory metrics, focusing on Jensen-Shannon Divergence (JSD) analyses for Basel III, Post-GFC, and other time periods across multiple Call Report schedules.
 It’s designed for investment/central bank research, and runs via a Python script [Task_manager_Global_yaml_driven2a.py](https://github.com/OCBliss/Basel3/blob/main/CODE/Task_manager_Global_yaml_driven2a.py) driven by a dynamic YAML config (`pipeline_config.yaml`).
-Clone directory with pre-loaded data or ensure [Basel_Global_Filepath.py](https://github.com/OCBliss/Basel3/blob/main/Basel_Global_Filepath.py) is place in root directory `Basel3/`.
+Clone directory with pre-loaded data or ensure `Basel_Global_Filepath.py` is placed in root directory `Basel3/`; The root folder can be wherever you wish and the directories will be dynamically built.
 The pipeline supports concurrent branching for independent analyses, dependency management, and input hashing to skip unchanged steps.

 ---